eclipse-kura/kura/docs/references/rest-apis/rest-service-listing-api.md

 }
 ```
 ### Filter
 A filter that operates on service properties.
-This object allow to specify basic property key/value matchers and the `and` `or` and `not` operators.
+This object allows to specify basic property key/value matchers and the `and` `or` and `not` operators.

 * **Variants**:
   * **object**